Japan ex-PM Abe gunned down while making election campaign speech | Politics

 Japan ex-PM Abe gunned down while making election campaign speech

-Former Prime Minister Shinzo Abe, the longest-serving leader of modern Japan, was gunned down on Friday while campaigning for a parliamentary election, shocking a country where political violence had become almost unthinkable.
-Abe, 67, was pronounced dead around five and a half hours after the shooter opened fire on him from behind as he spoke to members of the public from a drab traffic island in the western city of Nara.
+Former Prime Minister Shinzo Abe, the longest-serving leader of modern Japan, was gunned down on Friday while campaigning for a parliamentary election, shocking a country where guns are tightly controlled and political violence almost unthinkable.
+Abe, 67, was pronounced dead around five and a half hours after the shooting in the city of Nara.

-Former Prime Minister Shinzo Abe, the longest-serving leader of modern Japan, was gunned down on Friday while campaigning for a parliamentary election, shocking a country where political violence had become almost unthinkable.
+Former Prime Minister Shinzo Abe, the longest-serving leader of modern Japan, was gunned down on Friday while campaigning for a parliamentary election, shocking a country where guns are tightly controlled and political violence almost unthinkable.

-Abe, 67, was pronounced dead around five and a half hours after the shooter opened fire on him from behind as he spoke to members of the public from a drab traffic island in the western city of Nara.
-Authorities arrested a 41-year-old man.
-Japanese media reported that the weapon appeared to be a homemade gun.
+Abe, 67, was pronounced dead around five and a half hours after the shooting in the city of Nara.
+Police arrested a 41-year-old man and said the weapon was a homemade gun.
 "I am simply speechless over the news of Abe's death," Prime Minister Fumio Kishida, Abe's protege, told reporters.

 Earlier, as Abe still lay in hospital where doctors tried to revive him, Kishida struggled to keep his emotions in check.
 "This attack is an act of brutality that happened during the elections - the very foundation of our democracy - and is absolutely unforgivable," he said.